SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-29-authoritarian-cops.md

 Ok, good snark.
 But what do _serious_ scholars of fascism think?

 <img src="{{ site.baseurl }}/images/2022-08-29-authoritarian-cops-newsweek-1.jpg" width="400" height="257" alt="RO Paxton @ Newsweek: Fascism scholar says Trump is fascist" title="RO Paxton @ Newsweek: Fascism scholar says Trump is fascist" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-No less a scholar than [Robert Paxton](https://en.wikipedia.org/wiki/Robert_Paxton), professor of political science and history, has devoted his career to the study of fascism (in particular the Vichy government under Nazi occupation in France).
+No less a personage than [Robert Paxton](https://en.wikipedia.org/wiki/Robert_Paxton), professor of political science and history at Columbia, has devoted his career to the study of fascism (in particular the Vichy government under Nazi occupation in France).
 This is a serious, heavy-weight guy, to whose opinion I will listen respectfully.
 Writing in _Newsweek_ just after the insurrection on 2021-Jan-06 <sup id="fn14a">[[14]](#fn14)</sup>, he writes that he'd hesitated to call Trump fascist until that point.

-After Jan 6 though, no doubt remained: _Trumpists are fascists_ (__emphasis__ added):
+After Jan 6 though, no doubt remained. _Trumpists are fascists_ (__emphasis__ added):

 > Trump's incitement of the invasion of the Capitol on January 6, 2020 removes my
 > objection to the fascist label.
 His open encouragement of civic violence to overturn an